 Similar to animations, the gaming industry thrives on artists and animators.
 Character designs, scenery, and creating other elements for a game could be your next gig.

-There is a high demand for interior wall designs or graffiti in hip places, restaurants, cafes with a modern touch, and even homes.
+There is a high demand for interior wall designs or graffiti in hip places or restaurants and cafes with a modern touch and even homes.
 There are high chances of making a good income with such gigs.

 By creating logos, choosing fonts, selecting specific colors that represent everything a brand stands for.
 Graphic designs are used for creating: